AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth/sexpr.md

 A simple scheme for allowing certain Nodes to grant read access to their Devices might look like this.
 This is limited to direct grants to a Node to manage its own Devices.
+(This use-case is no longer required with the v2 change-notify spec but demonstrates what is possible.)

 This also relies on a ManageACL permission which puts limits on the contents of the target rather than simply requiring the target to be in